PixelBrew-de/eileenunddennis/replit.md

 - June 23, 2025.
 Updated names from "Anna & Lukas" to "Eillen & Dennis"
 - June 23, 2025.
 Changed navigation from "RSVP" to "Anmeldung" and moved legal pages to footer
 - June 23, 2025.
 Added HTTP Basic Authentication for guest access control with QR code integration
+- June 23, 2025.
+Updated wedding date from 2025 to 2026 throughout application
+- June 23, 2025.
+Created Dockerfile and .dockerignore for containerized deployment
 ```

 ## User Preferences